-Seyf Arab between tatamis and amphitheatre
+Seyf Arab between tatami mats and lecture halls

 A competitive spirit